Deanna Stellato-Dudek: 2022–23 season

 The beginning of the new Olympic cycle saw a significant shift in the international pairs scene as a result of retirements and the banning of all Russian competitors due to the Russo-Ukrainian War.
-Stellato/Deschamps won the gold medal at the 2022 CS Nebelhorn Trophy.
-This was Stellato's first international title in 22 years.
+Stellato-Dudek/Deschamps won the gold medal at the 2022 CS Nebelhorn Trophy.
+This was Stellato-Dudek's first international title in 22 years.
 They also shared with the rest of the Canadian delegation the Fritz Geiger Memorial Trophy for the highest-ranked country at the event.

 The team was then invited to make their Grand Prix debut at the 2022 Skate America and won the silver medal, only 3.5 points behind gold medalists Knierim/Frazier.
 This was the first Grand Prix medal for both skaters.
-Stellato also became the oldest Grand Prix medalist in history.
+Stellato-Dudek also became the oldest Grand Prix medalist in history.
 They travelled to Angers for the 2022 Grand Prix de France, their second Grand Prix event, and won the gold medal.
 This was the first Grand Prix win for both skaters and made her, at age 39, the oldest skater to win a Grand Prix event.
 Their results qualified them for the Grand Prix Final.
-Stellato/Deschamps entered the event considered likely bronze medalists and placed third in the short program, distantly behind top-ranked teams Knierim/Frazier and Japan's Miura/Kihara and 2.04 points of Italians Conti/Macii.
-Stellato said she was pleased by the result, revealing that she had "got really ill" in recent weeks and "had to take time off the ice and off the training, and I lost weight, and I lost muscles, so we were training very hard to try and be ready for here."
+Stellato-Dudek/Deschamps entered the event considered likely bronze medalists and placed third in the short program, distantly behind top-ranked teams Knierim/Frazier and Japan's Miura/Kihara and 2.04 points of Italians Conti/Macii.
+Stellato-Dudek said she was pleased by the result, revealing that she had "got really ill" in recent weeks and "had to take time off the ice and off the training, and I lost weight, and I lost muscles, so we were training very hard to try and be ready for here."
 However, the team struggled in the free skate, placing fifth in that segment and dropping behind the Italians for fourth overall.
 She called this a disappointment but said it was understandable in light of their training difficulties.